sopra-fs23-group-11/sopra-fs23-group-11-client/README.md

 ## Main Components

 ### Setup
 The [Setup](https://github.com/sopra-fs23-group-11/sopra-fs23-group-11-client/blob/main/src/pages/Setup.jsx) is an essential part of the battleship game as it handles the preparation phase where players place their ships on the game board before the game starts.
 The component establishes a WebSocket connection using the Stomp.js library to enable real-time communication between players.
+After this stage you will be directed to the game.

 ### Game
 The [Game](https://github.com/sopra-fs23-group-11/sopra-fs23-group-11-client/blob/main/src/pages/Game.jsx) represents the main gameplay screen where the actual game is played between two players.
 It contains the logic and user interface for managing the game state, handling player actions, communicating with the server using websockets, rendering the game boards, displaying messages between players, and managing the overall flow of the game.